 Felice Pace, Grazing Chair, Redwood Chapter SC and Coordinator, Project to Reform Public Land Grazing

-The ideas are informed by ten years monitoring grazing management on the ground in Northern California and Southern Oregon and using that monitoring to advocate for on-the-ground management reforms.
-I believe they are consistent with the Sierra Club Policy for “Grazing on Public Lands” adopted by the Board of Directors in 2000.
+These ideas are informed by ten years monitoring grazing management on the ground in Northern California and Southern Oregon and using that monitoring to advocate for on-the-ground grazing management reforms.
+Our Allotment Monitoring Reports, other reports, advocacy actions and lots more can be found on our website: www.grazingreform.org.

-- National Forest Grazing BMPs: NF Core BMPs require site specific BMPs for grazing allotments and the use of Annual Operating Instructions (AOIs) to permit holders to implement the BMPs once NEPA has been completed.
-However, grazing NEPA has slowed to a crawl.
+- National Forest Service Core BMPs require site specific BMPs for grazing allotments and the use of Annual Operating Instructions (AOIs) to permit holders to implement the BMPs once NEPA has been completed.
+But completion of NEPA for grazing reauthorization has slowed to a crawl.
+Some Forest Service units are not implementing the agency’s own BMPs and they can not be compelled to do so by the courts.
 Direction from the FS Chief (or USDA Under Secretary) would instruct responsible federal officials (district rangers) to develop site specific BMPs and to implement them via AOIs whether or not NEPA has been completed.

-- Automatically close and abolish any and all national forest allotments which are at the time of promulgation or in the future “vacant” for five years or more.
+- Require that district rangers, the federal officials who are responsible for managing Forest Service grazing allotments, permanently close and abolish any and all national forest grazing allotments which are at the time of promulgation or in the future “vacant” for five years or more.

 - When completing environmental analysis for grazing allotments, require calculation of forage available for grazing based on actual conditions and data, adjusted for the amount of forage needed to provide for native grazers.
 In completing those calculations, consult with State Fish and Wildlife agencies.